istio/istio.io/content/docs/tasks/traffic-management/app-health-check.md

 This task shows how to use [Kubernetes liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for health checking on Istio services.

 There are three options for liveness and readiness probes in Kubernetes: 1) command; 2) http request; 3) tcp request.
-In this task, we provide examples for the first two options with Istio mutual TLS enabeld and disabled, respecitively.
+In this task, we provide examples for the first two options with Istio mutual TLS enabled and disabled, respectively.

 ## Before you begin